Security Audit

 @forcecalendar/core

-The ICS file fetching mechanism accepts URLs that could point to internal network resources.
-In server-side contexts, this creates a Server-Side Request Forgery (SSRF) vector.
+The ICS file fetching mechanism previously accepted URLs pointing to internal network resources.
+In server-side contexts, this created a Server-Side Request Forgery (SSRF) vector.

-+Client-side usage is mitigated by browser same-origin policy
++Client-side usage additionally mitigated by browser same-origin policy

 DOM Rendering / XSS